Space Medicine

 About the Space Medicine Fellowship

 The UCLA Space Medicine Fellowship, established in 2021, is a two-year fellowship designed to develop the next generation of flight surgeons who will advance the understanding of human physiology in space and directly support the medical endeavors of human space travel and planetary expeditions.
 The fellowship will include rotations at SpaceX, a specialized engineering curriculum with Caltech/JPL, research opportunities with NASA, clinical training in the fields of surgery, interventional radiology, ophthalmology, dentistry, hyperbarics/hypobarics, and biomechanical engineering with UCLA, austere medical training in Arctic environments, and Mars analog missions, alongside other opportunities with partnering agencies in the aerospace industry.
 This program is the first EM-based Space Medicine Fellowship and is open to graduates of ACGME accredited Emergency Medicine residency programs.
+Starting in Academic Year 2026, we will be opening this fellowship to additional specialties.

 Institutions